MosharrafMusa/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Ans: Sessions are stored in the server’s memory,scaling becomes an issue when there is a huge number of users using the system at once.There is no issue with scaling because TOKEN is stored on the client side.

+For multiple devices, session cookies poses issues when APIs are served from a different domain to mobile and web devices.There is no issue with cookies as the JWT is included in the request header.

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Ans: The bcrypt hashing function allows us to build a password security platform that scales with computation power and always hashes every password with a salt.

 3. How are unit tests different from integration and end-to-end testing.

+Ans: A unit test runs some arbitrary portion of the system, usually not the entire system.
+An integration test runs just two adjoining layers of the system: the integration point.

+An end-to-end test runs the entire system.

 4. How _Test Driven Development_ changes the way we write applications and tests.

+Ans: Test driven development is the process of writing tests before code.when you start with the end (the tests) in mind, you can write much higher quality code.
+The test driven development helps to think of the most-likely scenarios where the unit could fail.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.